grpc/proposal/L82-core-event-engine.md

   /// created when connections are established, and Endpoint operations are
   /// gRPC's primary means of communication.
   ///
-  /// Endpoints must use the provided SliceAllocator for all data buffer memory
+  /// Endpoints must use the provided MemoryAllocator for all data buffer memory
   /// allocations. gRPC allows applications to set memory constraints per
   /// Channel or Server, and the implementation depends on all dynamic memory
   /// allocation being handled by the quota system.